seandstewart/bardly/pending/romances/the-tempest/11-player.md

 **STEPHANO**
 If thou beest a man, show thyself in thy likeness:
-if thou beest a devil, take ‘t as thou list.
+if thou beest a devil, take 't as thou list.

 **TRINCULO**
 O, forgive me my sins!